 Another difference that you will encounter is in the method of remuneration, which will depend on the status of the position.
-Working with a lot of temporary positions, placement agency rates will usually involve recurring invoices on the candidate’s hourly wage according to the length of the mandate.
-The client pays a “rating” on the employee’s hourly wage to the placement agency, which in turns pays the employee.
+Working with a lot of temporary positions, placement agencies rates will usually involve recurring invoices on the candidate’s hourly wage according to the length of the mandate.
+The client pays a “premium” on the employee’s hourly wage to the placement agency, which in turns pays the employee.
 There is therefore no formal employment relationship between the employee and the client.

 When working with headhunters, they mostly work permanent mandates and don’t have any employment relationship with the then placed candidate.
 There is therefore no reoccurrence of payment depending on the duration of the placement, but rather a single amount to be paid upon hiring.

 Head over to the Directories for Headhunters or Placement Agency

 You might like